tim13gr/Distance-Between-Polymorphic-Positions/README.md

 # Distance-Between-Polymorphic-Positions

-Calculate the distances between polymorphic positions on HLA-gene using a starting msf from IMGT.
+Calculates the distances between polymorphic positions on HLA-gene using a starting msf from IMGT.

 Usage of DistBtwnPolymorhicPos.py script in the mainScript folder